 You can choose to advertise your text marketing program on a social media post, pamphlet, heck even a billboard!
 You just need to do the following:

 State Your Purpose

-Always include a reference explaining that by texting in a keyword or sharing their number, they are in fact joining an SMS marketing list.
+Always include a reference explaining that by texting in a keyword or sharing their number, they are in fact joining an SMS marketing list and that the messages they will receive are (a) marketing/promotional, (b) sent via an autodialer and (c) the agreement to receive the autodialed promotional text message isn’t a condition of any purchase.
 This is particularly important if you’re offering something in exchange for their subscription.
 Doing this will help you avoid people who opt in for the reward and opt right out after receiving a text from you.

 🚫 Bad: Text ShineOn to 555888 and get 50% off the first wash of your choice.